fresils613/Cryptographic-Application/README.md

 1. it is advicable to store the private key in a folder with each user name. e.g paul_public for public key and paul_private for private key.
 2. for private key security. save the private key in a better location in your system with good access control.
 2. Create different folder for different user.
+3. The application is restricted to txt, pdf, word files.
+4. When performing folder encryption and deryption, make sure the folder contains file of suported format and it does not contain another folder.

 CODE PREVIEW